kamand-hj/Guitar-Tableture-Estimation/README.md

 ### midi-visualization-master
 Midi files
 ### Tracks
-Tracs, base on our electric guitar recordings
+Tracks, base on our electric guitar recordings
 ### GUITAR TABLATURE ESTIMATION
 This PDF file is the report of our project